chingor13/oauthrest/readme.txt

 Tags: api,rest,oauth,server
 Requires at least: 2.8
 Tested up to: 3.3.2
-Stable tag: 0.1
+Stable tag: 0.1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OAuthRest is an implementation of a REST api.
+OAuthRest is an implementation of a resourceful REST api.
 It uses authentication via the oauth-provider plugin.

 == Description ==

-This plugin enables a REST interface for posts and comments.
+This plugin enables a resourceful REST interface for posts and comments.
 Authentication is handled via the [oauth-provider plugin](http://wordpress.org/extend/plugins/oauth-provider/).

+For more information about resourceful routing, see [here](http://guides.rubyonrails.org/routing.html).

 Acceptable return formats: